NateSpring/Auto-Blender-Render/README.md

 Use this project to loop through a directory and render all .blend files to your selected output directory.
 After cloning the repo, modify your input and output direcory paths, including the 'subprocess' location for your Blender installation.
+If a folder from the input directory already exists in the ouput directory, it will be skipped to avoid rendering twice.

 <!-- LICENSE -->